VietnamKnowledge

 • Marriage certificate: must be issued within 6 months for marriage-registration recognition in Vietnam (Department of Justice).

-• Birth certificate: typically valid for longer but always required as the long form, not short.
+• Birth certificate: typically valid for longer but in most cases required as the long form, not short.

 If you're moving in stages, time your document-pulling to land your visa cycle in the freshest window.